Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 # He Sinks His Teeth into the Ones He Loves The Most

-  `Rapid POV switching.`  `questionable past/present/future tense use.`
+  `Rapid POV switching.`  `questionable past/present/future tense use.`  `I am making everything the fuck up`

 Leaking from above his skull, the impact bled silver, trailing down his head; spiking, and foggy that made his vision.
 The stars that ae saw, smelt like the atmosphere they would be (theoretically) surrounded by, it's aer blood after all.
 One that ae's grown familiar to too long ago, for far too long.